In this post, I did a complete review of Luno.

 I gave a demo of this in the video below.

-Withdrawals are processed under 2 minutes but on rare occasions, it could take up to 15 minutes.
+They are processed in less than 5 minutes but on rare occasions, it could take up to an hour.

 This is a laudable improvement considering that before then, it was processed 3 times a day on working days only.

 Verve cards are not international cards, they are restricted for use in Nigeria alone.
-Luno supports over 44 countries and thus only accepts international cards like Master card, Visa card, etc
+Luno supports over 44 countries and thus only accepts international cards like Master cards, Visa cards, etc.

 13. Conclusion: Is Luno Reliable?